KINDERGARTEN CONNECTION

 We can read and write the listed high frequency words quickly.
 Make a word wall in your home and encourage your child to practice reading and writing these words often.
 Hunt for high frequency words in books and magazines.
 Write a note/letter to someone special using these words.
 Write a story about an important moment or event and notice how many of these words you use.
 These are the words we know in a snap: I, am, a, can, the, we, see, will, he, she, it, is,in, no, yes, on, have, like, look ,you, are, love, me, for, my, so, go, off, big, little, up, and, an, if, Mom, Dad, going.

 We are learning how to put two sounds together to read and write initial blends in words such as flap,trip, brick, frog...
 We learned the –ake spelling pattern and discovered that –ake is in make, snake, cake, lake, rake, fake, bake and Jake.
-We noticed that the at the end of these words is silent and helps the first vowel make it’s long sound.
+We noticed that the e at the end of these words is silent and helps the first vowel a make it’s long sound.

 We are learning how to tap consonant-vowel-consonant (cvc) words on our fingers to isolate individual letter sounds and then blend all three sounds together to read and write cvc words.
 Ask your child to teach you how to tap the words cat, dog, fun, lip, pot, sit, hot.